CS196Illinois/lecture-notes-sp19/PythonBasics.md

 While this may seem like a drastic change from java, python variables do share many features with their java counterpart such as scope.

 ## Data Structures
-In this class, we will primarily focus on two datastuctures: lists and dictionaries.
+In this class, we will primarily focus on two datastructures: lists and dictionaries.

 ### Lists
 Python lists work similar to arrays in java.
 They can be defined as follows: